 Eventually, you will reach a sign that directs you to the ridge trail or the beach trail.
 I was pressed for time, so I did the beach trail only.

-The trail heads through a narrow shaded section before the ground becomes sand and you come out on the beach itself.
+The trail heads through a narrow shaded section before the ground becomes sand, and you come out on the beach itself.

 The beach is beautiful with lots of driftwood that often washes up on shore and a few large rocks out in the water.

-It is not like many of the Big Sur beaches you have seen though with the dramatic coastline stretching out in front of you.
+It is not like many of the Big Sur beaches you have seen though with dramatic coastline stretching out in front of you.

 That being said, it is still beautiful, and I sat on the beach for 20 minutes without seeing any other people.

 After taking it all in, I headed back down the trail to the car.
-All in all, it was a nice short hike in Big Sur and one that is especially good if you want to get away from some of the famous spots along the coast.
+All in all, it was a beautiful short hike in Big Sur and one that is especially good if you want to get away from some of the famous spots along the coast.
 Check it out and let me know what you think in the comments.